climate-x-org/Productivity_Loss_V2.0/README.md

 ## 📌 Overview

-This repository provides a sample implementation of the Climate × Heat Productivity Loss Model (v2), designed for Product and Sales Engineers.
+This repository provides an interface to sample the Climate × Heat Productivity Loss Model (v2), designed for Product and Sales Engineers.
 Users can run the model to estimate productivity loss (%) due to heat exposure based on climate conditions and asset-specific characteristics.

 ## 🚀 How It Works
-	1. Upload a CSV file containing asset locations and building types/uses.
+	1. Upload a CSV file containing asset locations and building types/uses to the `/data` folder.
-	2. The model applies the default HOTHAPS loss curve to compute productivity loss (%).
+	2. Run the command-line script `./run.sh` with parameters of your chosing (see below).
-	3. Retrieve results showing productivity impacts across different assets.
+	3. Retrieve results showing productivity impacts across different assets (csvs and figures, if you so desire).

 ### ⚙️ Environment Setup
 Before you run the script, you MUST to set up a custom Conda environment.
 You first need to make sure you have access to the relevant S3 buckets and setup aws configuration on your machine.
-To do so, run the following in you terminal:
+If you don't have access to the `hazard-science-data` S3 bnucket, contact Monisha!!
+Once you've got access, run the following in you terminal and follow the prompts:
 ```
 aws configure
 ```